The median asking rent across 17 Las Vegas zip codes is $1,705/month, down 4.6% from a year ago.

-No state income tax and one of the highest renter percentages of any major metro.
-Half the city rents, California migration keeps demand strong, and the house always wins — especially if you own it.
+No state income tax and one of the highest renter shares of any major metro.
+Half the city rents, California migration keeps demand strong, and the house always wins.
+Especially if you own it.

 Median Asking Rent